xh/hoist-react/README.md

   which then provides another way to cross-reference exactly what snapshot of the codebase was used to build any given running application.

-An example Teamcity command line runner - ⚠️ note this must run with `client-app` as its working
+An example Teamcity command line runner. ⚠️ Note this must run with `client-app` as its working
 directory:

 ```bash